Skip to content

 The College has a Music Room with an excellent practice piano and keyboard.
 There is a baby grand piano in the Valentine Common Room, a piano in the Study Centre, and another baby grand piano in the Norris Dining Hall.

 The Music Room piano may be used for practice at any time outside of quiet hours.
-A booking sheet behind the Music Room door will enable people to book practice times for the week ahead.
+Members can book the Music Room via DiBS.

 So that individual music students always feel free to practice, the Music Room cannot be used for private academic study.